-As discussed in Section 4.xx, the motivation for this action is to address the derby that appears to have developed in the commercial black sea bass and the closures that may occur in the recreational sector as a result of ACL/AM management.
+A motivation for this action is to address the derby that appears to have developed in the commercial black sea bass and the closures that may occur in the recreational sector as a result of ACL/AM management.
 Derby conditions (market gluts and accelerated quota closures) and ACL closures are generally expected to result in reduced social and economic benefits compared to fisheries that remain open year-round or are managed with fixed closures because of the increased ability to plan fishing and other activities around a fixed schedule.
-While harvests would still have to be monitored, such that complete fixed open and closed periods could not be guaranteed, allocating an annual quota or ACL to split seasons increases the flexibility to ensure that the fishery is open, or has a higher probability of being open, in specific months, and reduce the likelihood of longer closures.
+While harvests would still have to be monitored, such that fixed open and closed periods could not be guaranteed, allocating an annual quota or ACL to split seasons increases the flexibility to ensure that the fishery is open, or has a higher probability of being open, in specific months, and reduces the likelihood of longer closures.
 This allows harvests to be better timed with seasonal demand and/or reduced overlap with closures for other species, potentially resulting in increased social and economic benefits.

-It should be noted that seasonal splitting is not intended or expected to change the total amount of harvest, only alter the distribution of harvest.
+It should be noted that seasonal splitting is not intended or expected to change the total amount of harvest, only alter harvest distribution.
 As a result, benefits narrowly associated with the total quantity of harvest would not be expected to be affected by seasonal splitting.
-It is expected, however, is that the reallocation of harvests across the seasons and resultant open months would result in increased social and economic benefits.
+It is expected, however, that allowing the harvest of the full quota or ACL, as would be the expectation of the reallocation of harvests across the seasons and resultant open months, would result in increased social and economic benefits.

-Alternative 1 (No Action) would not change either the fishing year or establish split seasons.
+Alternative 1 (No Action) would not change either the fishing year, establish split seasons, establish a spawning season closure, close fishing with pots prior to complete harvest of the quota, or make any other management changes for the black sea bass component of the snapper grouper fishery.
 As a result, Alternative 1 (No Action) would not be expected to result in any change in fishing behavior, harvest patterns, or associated social benefits to fishermen or associated businesses or communities.
 Alternative 1 (No Action) would be expected to result in persistence and possible worsening of derby conditions and accelerated recreational closures, and associated declines in social and economic benefits.
-As described in Section 4.xx, the commercial quota would be expected to be met in March, resulting in a closure of the fishery for more than two months, although that may be an optimistic outcome based on the much earlier closure of the 2009 fishing year (June 2009 through May 2010) in December 2009.
-If Amendment 17B is implemented, the recreational black sea bass ACL would be projected to be harvested in January, resulting in a closure of approximately four months.
+As described in Section 4.1.1, the commercial quota would be expected to be met as early as December to as late as May (Table 3), depending on whether future harvest conditions most resemble those of the 2009 fishing year (June 2009 through May 2010) or those of the 2007 fishing year (June 2007 through May 2008), resulting in a closure of this component of the snapper grouper fishery of as long as five months.
+If Amendment 17B is implemented, the recreational black sea bass ACL would be projected to be harvested in February, resulting in a closure of approximately three months.
 Significant overlapping closures during these periods include red snapper for both sectors (all months), shallow water grouper for both sectors (January through April), vermilion snapper for the recreational sector (January through March), red porgy for the commercial sector (January through April), and greater amberjack for the commercial sector (April).
 As previously stated, the greater the amount of overlap of closures for different species, the greater the potential reduction in total social benefits because of reduced substitution possibilities.